rpy2/rpy2/doc/source/robjects_rpackages.rst

 - A check that the translation is not masking other R symbols in the package is performed (e.g., both 'print_me' and 'print.me' are present).
-  Should it happen, a :class:`rpy2.robjects.packages.LibraryError` is raised, the optional argument *robject_translations* to :func:`importr` shoud be used.
+  Should it happen, a :class:`rpy2.robjects.packages.LibraryError` is raised.
+  To avoid this, use the optional argument *robject_translations*
+	to :func:`importr`.

 - The translation is concerning one package, limiting the risk of masking when compared to rpy translating relatively blindly and